Sounding Together ‘26: Talinup

 We recognise the various financial pressures at this time.
 Sounding Together ‘26 is unfunded this year and co-contributing in this way is how this event is able to happen.
 If cost is truly a prohibitor, please apply anyway, note this, and if we can help, we will.

-To help reduce costs, visiting artists are welcome to billeted, private room accommodation either side of the workshop at the private residences of the workshop co-directors.
+To help reduce costs, interstate or international visiting artists may be welcome to billeted, private room accommodation either side of the workshop at the private residences of the workshop co-directors.

 What’s provided and what to bring